onliseguros/docs/content/docs/guides/assists-coverages.md

 name | Coverage name
-description | Coverage description default | Default value for this coverage determined by insurer rage | List of available range values for coverage amount multiple | If the coverage allows the use multiple times required | If the coverage is required for quote coverages | Nested coverages that can be used if the parent one is in use
+description | Coverage description default | Default value for this coverage determined by insurer range | List of available range values for coverage amount multiple | If the coverage allows the use multiple times required | If the coverage is required for quote coverages | Nested coverages that can be used if the parent one is in use